Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 Body language is also used by rhinos to communicate.
 For example, flattening their ears or rubbing against each other to show affection.
 Infrasonic communication occurs at a frequency that cannot be heard by humans

 A Rhinoceros can live between 35 and 40 years in the wilderness.
-Rhinos in the zoo can live longer.
+Rhinos in the zoo can live much longer.

-15. Are Rhinos Dangerous
+14. Are Rhinos Dangerous?

 Image